Grawnya/boutique-ado/README.md

 * Add `path('accounts/', include('allauth.urls'))` to `urls.py` to include all the `allauth` urls and ensure to import `include`.
 * Make sure to `migrate` and `makemigrations`.
 * If you want to add social media authentication, go to the website's `admin` page and in the 'Sites' section, click on it and click on the sample `example.com`.
 Rename the 'Domain Name' to `boutiqueado.example.com` and the `Display Name` to `Boutique Ado`.

+### Authentication and Sending Emails
+* Note: When trying to send actual emails from Gitpod, an error stating "Issue binding port" will be displayed which causes sending of the email to fail.
+Logging issues to the terminal while developing on Gitpod, as done in this video, serves to test Authentication and Authorisation functionality until project deployment.
+Once deployed to Heroku, the sending of actual emails will become a possibility.
+* `EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'` under `SITE_ID` in `settings.py`.
+* Add the following constants below `EMAIL_BACKEND`: `ACCOUNT_AUTHENTICATION_METHOD`, `ACCOUNT_EMAIL_REQUIRED`, `ACCOUNT_EMAIL_VERIFICATION`, `ACCOUNT_SIGNUP_EMAIL_ENTER_TWICE`, `ACCOUNT_USERNAME_MIN_LENGTH`, `LOGIN_URL` and `LOGIN_REDIRECT_URL`.
+The values of these can be found in `settings.py`.
+* `pip3 freeze > requirements.txt`
+* This project puts allauth templates inside a seprate folder called `allauth` inside the `templates` folder.